-Practicum Placement Application (email to behavior@fiv.edu within a week from the practicum

-orientation)

-Practicum Credit for Work Experience

-Work Experience Attestation Form

-Practicum Requirement Acknowledgment Form

-Release of Assumption of Risk

-Proof of Liability Insurance

-Proof of Level 2 Background Check

-An email from your employer stating that they have provided liability insurance and that you have a

-level 2 background check clearance on file is acceptable as forms of proof for those two items.

-nts who require placement with an affiliated practicum site must submit the following completed gned by all parties identified in the documents before they are enrolled in the practicum course:

-•

-and si □ igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum

-and si □ igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation)

-and si igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) Practicum Supervision Contract

-and si Igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) Practicum Supervision Contract Practicum Requirement Acknowledgment Form

-\\ follow up with the site directly about this requirement--have them provide you proof, or the practicum site can send it to us directly).
+Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) Practicum Credit for Work Experience Work Experience Attestation Form Practicum Requirement Acknowledgment Form Release of Assumption of Risk Proof of Liability Insurance Proof of Level 2 Background Check An email from your employer stating that they have provided liability insurance and that you have a level 2 background check clearance on file is acceptable as forms of proof for those two items. level 2 background check clearance on the 13 acceptable as forms of proof for those two terms.
+Stude nts who require placement with an affiliated practicum site must submit the following completed nts who require placement with an affiliated practicum site must submit the following completed igned by all parties identified in the documents before they are enrolled in the practicum course: nts who require placement with an affiliated practicum site must submit the following completed igned by all parties identified in the documents before they are enrolled in the practicum course: igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum and si igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) and si igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) Practicum Supervision Contract and si igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) Practicum Supervision Contract Practicum Requirement Acknowledgment Form and si Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) Practicum Supervision Contract Practicum Requirement Acknowledgment Form Release of Assumption of Risk and si igned by all parties identified in the documents before they are enrolled in the practicum course: Practicum Placement Application (email to behavior@fiu.edu within a week from the practicum orientation) Practicum Supervision Contract Practicum Requirement Acknowledgment Form follow up with the site directly about this requirement--have them provide you proof, or the practicum site can send it to us directly).
 This step must get started immediately, since it can take 5-7 business days for clearances to be completed.
 All sites will require new background checks, even if you've already done them in the past.
 Please get in touch with the site about this item.